-In this guide, we explore three SaaS pricing models: fixed subscription, consumption, and hybrid.
+In this guide, we explore the spectrum that spans three SaaS pricing strategies and everything in between: fixed subscription, consumption, and hybrid.
 You'll delve into the significance of pricing, examine the advantages and disadvantages of each model, and understand when to apply them.

-Adapting pricing models at regular intervals can help accelerate the scaleup growth trajectory, and put your business on the path to profitability.
-Businesses that update their pricing at least once every 6 months see nearly twice the Average Revenue Per User gain of those who update it less regularly.
+Adapting pricing models at regular intervals can help accelerate the scale-up growth trajectory, and put your business on the path to profitability.
+Businesses that update their pricing at least once every six months see nearly twice the Average Revenue Per User gain of those who update it less regularly.
+(Profitwell "Pricing from the bottom line Growth")

-But knowing when to evaluate pricing models and how to adapt them can be challenging.
+But knowing when to evaluate different pricing models, how to choose the right pricing strategy, and how to implement the model you choose can be challenging.
 In the early days of a startup, the priority is acquiring customers at any price.
 As businesses scale, building out processes and infrastructure to manage pricing strategically is critical – but often overlooked.
 Research shows that some businesses only spend six hours on their pricing strategy across their entire lifetime.

-Pricing isn’t a ‘set it and forget it’ activity: as the product evolves and expands, and as the business enters new markets and targets new segments, pricing should be updated accordingly.
+Pricing isn’t a "set it and forget it" activity: As the product evolves and expands, and as the business enters new markets and targets new segments, pricing should be updated accordingly.
 Finding the optimal model depends on product type, market, organizational structure, business goals and more.
-In this guide, we’ll weigh up three of the most common pricing models, explaining how they work, why businesses might choose to use them, and how they drive growth.
+In this guide, we’ll compare three of the most common pricing models: How they work, why businesses might choose them, and how they drive growth.

 There are a number of ways in which SaaS businesses might choose to package and price their products.
 Different combinations can help reach different audiences, with different needs and use cases.